 - You will not find many people able to speak English unless in major cities and at tourist destinations.
 This is the case with police and emergency services.
-Be ready with a good translation guide or app.
+Be ready with a good translation guide or App.

 - Demonstrations are known to occur often and should be avoided.
 Sometimes you can find anti-US sentiment.
-Sign for the STEP program with the State Department to issue warnings of situations you should avoid.
+Sign up for the STEP program with the State Department to issue warnings of situations you should avoid.

 - Montenegro is a safe place to travel to.
 Crime is uncommon.
-Pickpockets are common in the bigger cities and tourist venues.
+Pickpockets are common in bigger cities and tourist venues.

 When to go to Montenegro

-The Montenegrin coast has good weather any time of the year, but it can get quite crowded in July and August.
+The Montenegrin coast has good weather at any time of the year, but it can get quite crowded in July and August.
 During this time, temperatures and tourists reach their high levels.
 Accommodation is also at its most expensive during this period.
 You can still enjoy this area in the shoulder seasons, April-June and October, with reasonable prices, low tourists, and still beautiful scenery.

 - Summer 60-82 °F (15-27 °C)

 Our Favorite Montenegro Resources

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!